ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 This would create a new dictionary `lengths` that maps each string to its length.

-## 9- What do we mean when we say that a certain Lambda expression forms a closure?
+## 9- What do we mean when we say that a specific Lambda expression forms a closure?

-A closure is a function that retains access to the variables in the environment in which it was defined, even after the code that defined the function has finished executing.
-This means that the function can still reference and modify the variables even if the function is called in a different context, such as in a different function or in a different part of the program.
+A closure is a function that retains access to the variables in the environment it was defined, even after the code that defined the function has finished executing.
+This means that the function can still reference and modify the variables even if the function is called in a different context, such as in a different function or a different part of the program.

 In the context of lambda expressions, a lambda expression forms a closure if it references variables from the environment in which it was defined.
 For example, consider the following code: